aguoietf/draft-janz-nmrg-functional-design-aspects-performance-digital-twin/draft-janz-nmrg-functional-design-aspects-performance-digital-twin.md

     name: Aihua Guo
     org: Futurewei Technologies
     email: aihuaguo.ietf@gmail.com
-  -

 --- abstract

-   Performance-Oriented Digital Twins (PODTs) provide “what-if” analysis – predictions of performance or, perhaps, of other behaviours in hypothetical situations of network, services, traffic, etc. We discuss key functional and design aspects of PODTs in support of multiple, concurrently-operating use case Management Plane (MP) applications.
+   Performance-Oriented Digital Twins (PODTs) provide "what-if" analysis - predictions of performance or, perhaps, of other behaviours in hypothetical situations of network, services, traffic, etc. We discuss key functional and design aspects of PODTs in support of multiple, concurrently-operating use case Management Plane (MP) applications.
 Data and model management in concurrent session handling,